quocan91tc/FindM/README.md

                 pyenv activate myenv
               ```
         - Then once you finish the task and want to quit, use: `conda deactivate` or `pyenv deactivate`
-    - To install the requirements
+    - To install the other requirements
         `pip install -r requirements.txt`

 2. To run perfectly the script, you must have the species_all_genes.gff and species_masked_scaffolds.fasta files.
 They can be downloaded from JGI [here](https://genome.jgi.doe.gov/portal/pages/dynamicOrganismDownload.jsf?organism=haptophyta).